Nicolas Marroc: Formula Three

 Marroc competing at the second round of the 2010 Formula 3 Euro Series at Hockenheim.

 In 2009, Marroc stepped up to the German Formula Three Championship with the Racing Experience team.
 He finished twelfth in the standings after taking six point-scoring positions from eighteen races.
 Also he appeared as a guest driver in British Formula 3 at Spa, guesting in the National Class.

-2010 will see Marroc move to the Formula 3 Euro Series, competing for Prema Powerteam and joining Daniel Juncadella at the team.
+2010 saw Marroc move to the Formula 3 Euro Series, competing for Prema Powerteam and joining Daniel Juncadella at the team.